ayushmaskey/ayushmaskey.github.io/bigdatas/data-asa-sqlite3.md

 We can monitor the data collection using following commands
 {% highlight bash %}
-show capture                	#shows number of packets captured in each interface show capture <filename1>        #shows all the data capture in inside interface show capture <filename2>        #shows all the data captured in outside interface
+show capture                	# num of pkts in each interface show capture <filename1>        # pkts in inside interface show capture <filename2>        # pkts in outside interface
 {% endhighlight %}

 The raw data captured can saved in the tfpt sever using following commands
 {% highlight bash %}
-copy /pcap capture:<name1> tftp://<server-ip-address>		# move data to tftp server no capture <filename1>						#stop capture no capture <filename2>
+copy /pcap capture:<name1> tftp://<server-ip-address>
+no capture <filename1>
+no capture <filename2>
-clear capture							# clear firewall flash cache
+clear capture
 {% endhighlight %}

 Now that we have the files in our tftp server, we can start writing a simple python script to move pcap data generated from firewall into a sqlite3 database.